maxlanceund/equal-system/papers/information_projection_framework-en.md

 **On the arrow of time**: This paper forms a series with the first two papers.
 The first argues that the arrow of time and the unification predicament share a common source; the second argues for the structural source of irreversibility; this paper provides a quantitative theory of information loss rate and reports a negative result concerning time-reversal symmetry.

 **On Boolean networks**: Research on random Boolean networks dates back to Kauffman (1969).
-This paper uses the D_f framework to analyze real biological networks (BBM database), as Appendix D.
+This paper uses the information projection framework to analyze real biological networks (BBM database), as Appendix D.

 ### 5. Structure of the Argument